 Since raffles are a form of gambling, they are regulated in most U.S. states and Canadian provinces; some states/provinces consider them to be illegal.
 Usually, to run a raffle, a state or province-issued license is required.

 Raffles might be the right option for you if your fundraising strategy and goals are focused on a specific geography such a state or province.

 What are charity sweepstakes?

 Sweepstakes resemble raffles in a few aspects: sale of tickets, winner selection and prize distribution.
 A key area where they differ is that to enter a sweepstake, a participant doesn’t necessarily have to donate—this is the primary reason why sweepstakes are not considered as gambling and are permitted across all U.S. states.
 They are monitored by the U.S. Federal Trade Commission to prevent abuse and unnecessary scams.

 Although a contest may not require an entrant to purchase a product to enter, a participant may be asked to give up something of value or do something onerous to enter a contest.
 For example, sharing a post on social media, watching a lengthy video, or filling out a survey, etc. Although no purchase or donation is necessary to enter into a charitable sweepstake, historic qualitative industry data suggests that most people are willing to donate to participate since the cause is charitable.

-Sweepstakes are known as Promotional Contests in Canada and have similar regulations as the U.S. In Canada, games of pure chance such as sweepstakes are prohibited.
+Sweepstakes are known as Promotional Contests in Canada and have similar regulations as the U.S. In Canada, games of pure chance such as sweepstakes are prohibited except by licensed nonprofit or charitable organizations.
 To legally run such contests, making prize redemption conditional on answering a skill testing question is essential to turn a game of pure chance into a (legal) game of mixed chance and skill.